Treatment Options for Episodic vs. Chronic Migraine

 - Reyvow® (lasmiditan)

 NSAIDs and triptans are the first-line choices for acute migraine treatment, especially for episodic migraine.
-This is because there is less risk of medicine overuse.1,3
+This is because there is less risk of medicine overuse; however, there still is a risk if taking these drugs more frequently than 2 to 3 times per week.1,3

 Many people living with chronic migraine worry about taking acute treatments for fear of medicine overuse.
-In the early stages, it is best to work with your doctor to figure out a pattern of good days and bad days and identify any triggers.
-Then together you can initiate an acute treatment plan to treat your migraine.
-In general, attacks should be treated early and drug doses should be slowly increased to the lowest effective dose.3
+In the early stages, it is best to work with your healthcare provider to figure out a pattern of good days and bad days and identify any triggers.
+Then, together, you can initiate an acute treatment plan to treat your migraine attacks.
+In general, attacks should be treated early, and drug doses should be effective and well-tolerated with minimal side effects.3

 Noninvasive vagus nerve stimulation can help relieve migraine pain as well.
-Opioids do not improve migraine pain and are not effective as a migraine treatment.1
+Opioids and butalbital-containing medicines are not effective as a migraine treatment and contribute to overuse and withdrawal symptoms.1

 Preventative treatment for episodic migraine can include several different strategies, including drug treatment and identifying triggers.
 Drugs that have been found effective for episodic migraine prevention include:2